Josh Duhamel Goes Outdoors In Only Bathing Trunks On His Canadian Ski Vacation

 North Dakota native Josh Duhamel was eager to be around some snow, so the 46-year-old Transformers star headed north to Quebec, Canada to take part in some winter sports.
-Duhamel cataloged his adventure on his Instagram page, including a dip in a frozen pool, a ride with some sled dogs and some snow yoga with friends on special yellow mats.
+Duhamel cataloged his adventure on his Instagram page, including a dip in a frozen pool, a ride with some sled dogs, and some snow yoga with friends on special yellow mats.

-The Daily Mail says that Duhamel looked to be having a blast on the slopes at Mont-Tremblant on his snow yoga mat, trying to focus on his yoga poses while shooting a video.
+The Daily Mail reports that Duhamel looked to be having a blast on the slopes at Mont-Tremblant on his snow yoga mat, trying to focus on his yoga poses while shooting a video.
 The class combined snow yoga with Tai Chi, and Duhamel confirmed they were all working up a sweat.

 Later on, the Love, Simon actor put on some swim trunks and took turns with a friend taking a dip outside as if they were ice fishing.
 Duhamel captured the event on Instagram including a dunk under the water before running to the hot tub.